floriankarsten/montagu-slab/README.md

 ## Pre-building the Fonts

-Before building the fonts, it is necessary to decompose all smart components inside the Glyphs app.
+If you want to make a contribution and generate new fonts, before building them, it is necessary to decompose all smart components inside the Glyphs app.

 First, install "Montagu Slab Pre-build.py" script placed in "sources/glyphs-decomposed".
-Open Glyphs app and do the following:
+To do so, open Glyphs app and do the following:

 1. Shift+Cmd+Y (Script > Open Scripts Folder)
 2. Place "Montagu Slab Pre-build.py" file into the "Scripts" folder